Single-Choice Early Action

-- You may apply to any international institution, as long as the decision is nonbinding.
+- You may apply early to any international institution, as long as the decision is nonbinding.

-- You may apply to any college with a nonbinding rolling admission process.
+- You may apply early to any college or university with a nonbinding rolling admission process.